 Price per seat

-As a general rule we would move to a higher booking class and price per seat when available seats in the lower booking class are sold out.
+Generally, we would move to a higher booking class and price per seat when available seats in the lower booking class are sold out.

 But this is not the whole truth.
 Imagine that available seats instead look like below: